 Firejail is a primary sandboxing program. firetools is a GUI utility to monitor firejail processes currently running.
 And firejail configuration wizard can create custom profiles for any application you like.
 By default, firejail comes with profiles for more than 400 Linux applications.
 If your application is not included in the list, you can use the default profile to run it.

-After firejail is installed, you can either use command line to launch any application with
+After firejail is installed, you can either use the command line to launch any application with

 firejail command as a prefix or use the GUI tool.

 Using firejail GUI

 It will show the supported applications currently installed on the system.

 Double click any application, and it’ll launch the program in a sandbox. firejail sandboxes an application in less than 1 second.
 You do not notice any delay in the launch of the application, or the overall drop in the performance is almost negligible.

 firejail processes can be monitored from CLI or graphical interface.

 Click on the process PID to monitor a specific process and see its permissions over your filesystem and network.
 You can also shut down the process or join an already running sandbox to modify the filesystem etc.